 - Monthly plan: $9.99

 - Three year plan: $2.78/month

 There’s a free 24-day trial, however, which is fair enough – but you will be charged if you don’t cancel during your free trial itself.
 There are also reports of the free trial maxing out before the time was up and users being charged.

 The company also collects your personal information under the guise of payment (your Apple ID and credit card numbers) since there’s no anonymous crypto option, which is another negative for the service.

 Cargo VPN is a service that needs serious work – but it’s a commendable effort for what it is.
-Ultimately, however, there are other options available in the market at the same price but with much better offerings.
+Ultimately, however, there are far better VPN options for Mac on the market at the same price but with much better offerings.